2022 Schleswig-Holstein state election: Government formation

 The CDU fell just one seat short of a majority in the Landtag and could form a coalition with any of the other parties.
 After the election, Minister-President Günther stated his intention to seek a renewal of the incumbent Jamaica coalition with both the Greens and FDP.
 On 19 May, he announced that exploratory talks had failed because neither of the smaller parties desired to continue a three-party coalition when only two parties were necessary for a majority.
 Four days later, the CDU extended an invitation to the Greens for coalition talks, which was accepted.
 As negotiations proceeded in early June, the two parties emphasised their mutual commitment to climate protection and social justice, and a rapid transition to renewable energy and climate neutrality.
 Agreement was also found in policy areas such as digitalisation and education, while they disagreed on security, agriculture, transport, and housing.

 On 22 June, the CDU and Greens announced that they had finalised a coalition agreement.
 In the new cabinet, the number of ministers was increased by one as the agriculture portfolio will be split from that of environment and energy.
-The health ministry was also be transferred from the social affairs ministry to the justice ministry.
+The health ministry was also transferred from the social affairs ministry to the justice ministry.
 Five ministers – economy, justice, education, interior, and agriculture – were allocated to the CDU and three to the Greens.
 Among them, Monika Heinold remained Deputy Minister-President and finance minister, while Tobias Goldschmidt became environment minister and Aminata Touré minister for social affairs.
 The agreement was approved overwhelmingly by both parties' congresses on 27 June, with the Greens recording four dissenting votes and the CDU none.

 Daniel Günther was re-elected as Minister-President by the Landtag on 29 June, winning 47 votes out of 66 cast, including four abstentions.